bilalyalcin007/fundamentals-of-data-engineering-portfolio/Designing_Good_Data_Architecture/README.md

-## 🧠 Week 3 – Designing Good Data Architecture
+## 🧠 Designing Good Data Architecture

 ### 📄 Overview
 This week focused on how data architecture underpins every data-engineering system and how the right architectural choices drive scalability, reliability, and business value.